letisiapangataa/letisiapangataa.github.io/posts/azure-sentinel-beginners-guide.md

 - **Investigate** incidents with interactive workbooks and dashboards
 - **Respond** to threats with automated playbooks and workflows

-Think of it as your organization's security command center in the cloud, providing a bird's-eye view of your entire digital environment.
+Think of it as your organisation's security command center in the cloud, providing a bird's-eye view of your entire digital environment.

 ## Why Choose Azure Sentinel?